Meeds122/v_blogger/README.md

 ### Features in progress: v0.4.0-beta1
 - Post search (see [tsearch](https://github.com/Meeds122/tsearch) for trie tree search development)
 - Auto-theme detection.
 No more retina burns on initial visit for the dark mode people.
+- Admin header links when logged in as admin

 ### Future Improvements
 Eventual features